duarteocarmo/duarteocarmo.com/content/posts/12-automation.markdown

 During the month of July I wrote two blog posts for the popular [Practical Business Python blog](https://pbpython.com/).
 The Practical Business Python blog is one of the top 20 most popular blogs on python with about [200.000 visits](https://www.similarweb.com/website/pbpython.com#overview) per month.

 The posts focus on how you can build an automation system that generates `Html` reports from excel files.
-The system uses python, jupyter, papermill, subprocess and Rclone.
+The system uses python, jupyter, papermill, spruces and Rclone.

 Here are the links to both parts: